OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 During this process, to get your docs to build properly, you may need access to a couple of things from within OpenMDAO:

-`openmdao.docs.utils` will get you things like our sourcedoc-building script, `generate_docs`, which will be called from conf.py, to create an organized set of source documentation.

-`openmdao.docs.exts` will get you access to our powerful custom extensions, such as our Sphinx embedding library, including `embed_code`, and `embed_options`.
+`openmdao.docutils` will get you things like our sourcedoc-building script, `generate_docs`, which will be called from conf.py, to create an organized set of source documentation.
+This package will also get you access to our powerful custom extensions, such as our Sphinx embedding library, including `embed_code`, and `embed_options`.
 Our code-embedding tool will help you to include things into your documentation that will stay dynamically updated with the code in your project and/or in the OpenMDAO project.
-To get access to these items, both in your local install and on CI, you can just import them from `openmdao.docs.exts` or `openmdao.docs.utils`.
+To get access to these items, both in your local install and on CI, you can just import them from `openmdao.docutils`.

 Here's how you might bring in an OpenMDAO extension, by importing it, and then adding it to your other extensions in conf.py:

 .. code-block:: python

-    from openmdao.docs.exts import embed_code, embed_options
+    from openmdao.docutils import embed_code, embed_options

     extensions = [
         'sphinx.ext.autodoc',